-There are currently over 700 military sites throughout the country that are heavily contaminated with PFAS, as well as with other harmful chemicals.
-People who were stationed at these military bases have a high risk of developing pancreatic cancer as a result of toxic exposure.
+There are currently over 700 military sites throughout the country that are heavily contaminated with PFAS and other harmful chemicals.
+As a result, people who were stationed at these military bases have a high risk of developing pancreatic cancer due to toxic exposure.

-Furthermore, exposure to PFOA for 7 days caused oxidative stress in the pancreas in mice, which is a condition that develops prior to the occurrence of pancreatic cancer.
+Furthermore, exposure to PFOA for 7 days caused oxidative stress in the pancreas in mice, which is a condition that develops before the occurrence of pancreatic cancer.
 The mice that were part of the study eventually developed both benign and malignant pancreatic tumors.
 At the moment, PFAS are deemed "possibly carcinogenic" to humans by the International Agency for Cancer Research.

-In addition to PFAS, there are often numerous other harmful agents present on the military bases people are usually stationed at.
+In addition to PFAS, numerous other harmful agents present on the military bases people are usually stationed at.
 This only increases the extent of toxic exposure, as well as the risk of developing pancreatic cancer.
 The following are some of the most hazardous substances that may have been lurking on the military base you were stationed at:

 If you were stationed at one of these military bases and developed pancreatic cancer, please contact our law firm, as we specialize in toxic exposure cases and will help you recover the financial compensation you deserve for your diagnosis.
 With over 25 years of professional experience, our attorneys will file a claim on your behalf so that you can benefit from the largest sum of money available for your disease.